Last Updated on: 15 Aug 2026

 Yamaha Aerox 155 comparison

-Yamaha Aerox 155 mileage
+Yamaha Aerox 155 Mileage

 The Yamaha Aerox comes with a 5.5-litre fuel tank along with a 1.3-litre reserve capacity.
-With a full tank, the scooter can offer a riding range of around 220km to 275km, depending on riding style, traffic conditions and speed.
+With a full tank, the scooter can offer a riding range of around 220km to 250km, depending on riding style, traffic conditions and speed.

 | PowertrainThe combination of engine type, fuel, and transmission that powers your vehicle and determines how it drives and what it runs on. | ARAI MileageMileage certified by the government, tested under controlled lab conditions.
 Real-world mileage will vary. | User Reported MileageMileage figures are reported by vehicle owners and represent the approximate real-world efficiency you may experience.
 Actual mileage will vary based on driving conditions, habits, and vehicle condition. |